 - Stick to your values (i.e. choose your favourite foods).
 Your personal and professional values serve to remind you of what is most important in your life, and this becomes your decision-making criteria for taking on new/extra work .

 - Keep your own best interests at heart (i.e. no plate-sharing).
 It may sound ruthless, but this is your career we are talking about!
 Only you know where you wish to go and what you wish to achieve professionally, so keep this vision alive in your mind and make decisions that serve to get you there.

 - Develop profitable collaborations and partnerships (i.e. leverage more dessert).
 At this point, scan the office; who else has similar professional interests and skill sets and could benefit from collaborating on some projects?
-By working together and pooling resources, you get more work done faster, it alleviates some of the pressure, and you achieve your goals.
+By working together and pooling resources, you get more work done faster, it alleviates some of the pressure, and you both achieve your goals.
 Win win!

 - Continually assess the quality of your dinner plate (i.e. be the harsh critic.
 Gordon Ramsey-style).
 Regularly review points 1-3 above to make sure you are not falling into old habits and sneaking in those few extra morsels.
 Remember, over time, those few extra morsels add up to a few extra kilos….

 Do you have some quality advice for those of us dealing with overcrowded dinner plates?
 Please share in the comments!